auxcodeood/Standard/Recommendations/Flutter/README.md

 ## 4-in-1

-One codebase can be combiled for four platforms:
+One codebase can be compiled for four platforms:

 * iOS
 * Android